envoy/loglevel-file-logger/README.md

 NSString *logFile = [documentDir stringByAppendingPathComponent:@"log.txt"];
 ```

-You can pass into constructor to change it.
+You can pass an alternative path into constructor.
 Like this

 ```typescript
 this.fileWriter = new FetchBlobWriter('/path/to/my/log')